Santosh-bhaykatte/MausamDost-starter/README.md

 # Project Title

 REAL TIME WEATHER FORECASTING

 # Objective

 This project aims to develop a Real Time Weather Forecasting system utilizing a weather API for fetching live data.
 The user interface will be built using HTML, CSS, and pure Vanilla JavaScript to create an intuitive and responsive platform.

 ## Tech Stack

-**Client:** HTML, CSS, JavaScript, API
+**Client:** HTML, CSS, JavaScript

-## Demo

-Insert gif or link to demo
+**Server:** API, POSTMAN

 ## Features

 - 1. Live Data Retrieval: Utilize a weather API to fetch real-time weather updates.